Our Guide to Small Business Loans for Women

 - Business Overview: Your business overview will include information on how your business operates as well as what products and services it offers to make a profit.

 - Explanation of How You’ll Use the Funds: Most small business lenders will want to know how you intend to use the money you borrow.
-Keep in mind that some lenders may restrict how you use the funds and only allow you to use them for costs like equipment or inventory.
+Keep in mind that some online lenders may restrict how you use the funds and only allow you to use them for costs like equipment or inventory.
+If you need funding for another expense, you may have to apply for funding elsewhere.

 - Business License: Your business license is essentially a permit issued by a government agency that grants you permission to conduct business.
-Be sure to obtain one before you apply for a loan.
+Be sure to obtain one before you start the loan application process.

 Fortunately, there are a variety of small business loans for women you can choose from.
-Here’s a brief overview of several of them.
+Here’s a brief overview of several popular business funding options:

 - Business Line of Credit: A business line of credit is a short-term loan for an amount of money that you and the lender agree to.
 It’s more flexible than other types of business loans because you can borrow up to a certain limit and only pay interest on the amount you borrow.
 It may be an option if you’re looking for small business loans for women with bad credit.